 MatithYahu Matthew 28:1

 This interlinear word study in MatithYahu Matthew 28:1 demonstrates that Mary and Mary came to the tomb at the end of the 16th of Aviv, the first of the week.
 It has been discovered that “dawn” the period where “it began to grow light” is not the commencement of a calendar date, but rather its termination prior to the new day.
-According to the weight of evidence a full calendar date commences at precisely sunrise and ends the following sunrise.
-So it has been found that contrary to the traditions of the Jewish the day commences at sunrise for 12 hours and is followed by the “darkness of night that commences at sunset and ends at sunrise.
+According to the weight of evidence a full calendar date of 24 hours commences at precisely sunrise and ends the following sunrise.
+So it has been found that contrary to the traditions of the Jewish the day commences at sunrise for 12 hours and is followed by the darkness of night that commences at sunset and ends at sunrise.
 Sundials divided the light of the physical sun into 12 equal parts.
 This did not include dawn or dusk as these were part of the night watches when the sun was not ruling the sky.
 The night is made up for four watches.
 While the last “watch” of the night is often called “dawn,” according to Scripture, technically it is the fourth watch of the night.

 Note: MatithYahu Matthew 27:62 in regards to “the next day” following the preparation cannot be any other day than the Seventh-day Sabbath, when a guard was set around the tomb, for the very reason that if it had been a regular day, the women would have purchased the spices and embalmed Yahusha early that day.
 But, it appears that with all the commotion of a guard being set toward the end of the Sabbath, the women did not approach their Messiah to complete the task.

 It is for the reason that punctuation is added in the translation that the last verse of MatithYahu Matthew 27:66 appears to have been originally included in the first three words of chapter 28:1.
 These three words are: “at the end of the Sabbath.”
 Example: